Altinity/altinityknowledgebase/content/en/altinity-kb-useful-queries/detached-parts.md

     Can detached parts be dropped?
 ---
 Here is what different statuses mean:

-1. parts are renamed to 'ignored' if they were found during ATTACH together with other, bigger parts that cover the same blocks of data, i.e. they were already merged into something else.
+1. Parts are renamed to 'ignored' if they were found during ATTACH together with other, bigger parts that cover the same blocks of data, i.e. they were already merged into something else.
 2. parts are renamed to 'broken' if ClickHouse was not able to load data from the parts.
 There could be different reasons: some files are lost, checksums are not correct, etc.
 3. parts are renamed to 'unexpected' if they are present locally, but are not found in ZooKeeper, in case when an insert was not completed properly.
 The part is detached only if it's old enough (5 minutes), otherwise CH registers this part in ZooKeeper as a new part.
 4. parts are renamed to 'cloned' if ClickHouse have had some parts on local disk while repairing lost replica so already existed parts being renamed and put in detached directory.
 Controlled by setting `detach_old_local_parts_when_cloning_replica`.